lanserxt/mentalpractices/README.md

 # iOS Mental Practices Browser + player
-Practical test for one Siberian Company.
+Practical test for one Cool Company.
 You need to relax and set mind waves into positive shape )

 ## Techs
 * Swift 5